Marineland of Canada: Decline and closure

-There were rumours in 2023 that the park would be sold, but no sale was announced.
-Marineland registered with the Government of Ontario in January 2023 as a lobbyist, to assist in the sale of the property.
+There were reports in 2023 that Marineland was seeking a buyer, although no sale was announced.
+The company registered with the Government of Ontario in January 2023 as a lobbyist seeking government assistance with the potential sale and redevelopment of the property.
+Marie Holer formally placed the park and its approximately 1000 acre property on the market in early 2024.